mczvc827/OneLang/README.md

 ```

 ### We are `Almighty God’s People`, focused on `People Helping People`
 Aside from revolutionizing the `HR` workforce, picked the best Economical Systems for a certain economical problem, as a solution, we had made models for business (consumers, producers), financing, managing (the people — inside and outside: the employment agencies, and the intermediaries — and the project), built the new but effective processes, of old but still gold, which are maximized to its full usefulness and productiveness, by `System of Performance ℠`, a dual gold efficiency, (compare with the old style of _double-time efficiency_; I am here to emphasize the value + effectiveness of a work in a project); and by crafting every single needed tools — for every aspect of business — by the Excellent Engineers and Prime Architects — providing the solutions to every modelling problem of its users, systematically and with ease-of-use.
-Done with `Agility by Design ℠` by the Royal Developers and Agile HR, to manage the project, prime to its People!
+Done with `Agility by Design ℠` by the **Royal Developers** and **Agile HR**, to manage the project, prime to its People!
-We are a `Royal Club of every Professionals`, to do the work, because we value the People, but we value more our Family, and mostly, our One True God, above all, in serving one right.
+We are a `Royal Club of every Professionals`, to do the work, because we value the **People**, but we value more our **Family**, and mostly, our **One True God**, above all, in serving one right.

 # `Royal Club`™ Machines, Equipments, and Technology
-We are the Next Silicon Valley!
+We are the *Next* Silicon Valley!
 A Century and a Score Four!
 Because we love Tacos and Waffles!

-- For business, an MBA devices (not just machines) would suffice!
+- For business, an MBA devices (not just machines) as *technological* tool would suffice!
-- For Medical Devices, we are now _Uprising with the Tron_ ℠ — [we do not delay] — revolutionizing the security and safety, and the New Tele-health, of Medical equipments and devices.
+- For Medical Devices, we are now _Uprising with the Tron_ ℠ — [we do not delay] — revolutionizing the security and safety, and the *New* Tele-health, of Medical equipments and devices.
-- A Century and Score, we are now in the field of Digital Electronics, Medical frontier of non-invasive surgeries, and mobility — fitness and wellness of everyone!
+- A Century and Score, we are now in the field of Digital Electronics, Medical frontier of *non-invasive procedures*, and mobility — fitness and wellness of everyone!
 - We Are Bayanihan!

 # Bayanihan Software
-Bayanihan Software is subsidiary and trademark of parent company, Egg Co., developed, maintained, and, only, reserved, for now, for the following:
+Bayanihan Software is subsidiary and trademark of parent company, **Egg Co.**, to develop, maintain, and is only reserved, for now, for the following:

 1. Medical Technology software, and
-2. Business Software Tools or Platforms
+2. Business Software of Tools or Platforms

 ## Bayanihan Open-Source Software, Patented Open-Source(d) Software, Patented Medical Devices and/or Equipments, Dual Patent and Licensing, Business or Medical Technologies

 - All are under **Vanguard Licensing** ℠
+- Patented Open-Source Software is a hybrid of patenting and limited liable distribution of Eclipse license format, for you entwine in the same, or minimally differ, patent.
+Be sure that you understand the condition(s) when your equipment will be operated by the technicians, for training them, or for maintaining them.
+OSS is a good practice for that if you are to minimize the cost of training, hiring trainers, engineers, maintainers, or apprentice with your biomedical equipment. **Vanguard Biomedical Equipments** is just for that.
-- Licensing and Copyright preservation uses **Standard Software Licensing** for granting under the preferred licensing provider, all under in public or private manner, of software(s).
+- Licensing and Copyright preservation uses **Standard Software Licensing** for granting under the preferred license provider, all are under in public or private manner, and distribution of source, and/or software(s).
 - Patenting is encouraged to do *under* [Goldstein Patent Law], which states:

 ```